Bachelor of Science in Architectural Studies Degree Requirements

 - Earn a minimum total of 124 credit hours.

-- Complete, with a minimum grade of C-, all of the following required courses:
+- Complete, with a minimum grade of C-, all of the B.S.A.S. courses listed below.

-- Complete a minimum of 12 credit hours of Free Electives with designations other than ARCH.
+- Complete a minimum of 12 credit hours of Free Electives with designations other than ARCH or MARC.

 - Complete an approved international architecture program experience with a minimum duration of 5 weeks.

 A minimum grade of C- must be achieved in each of the required courses listed below.

 All prerequisites must be completed prior to enrollment in these courses.

 An introduction to design.
 Basic creative approaches and design expressions are explored through studio projects and class discussions.
 This course is the first in a sequence of studio courses for both art and architecture majors, but also serves non- majors.
 Offered fall semester.

 Students will work in a variety of drawing media and techniques solving representational problems.
 This course includes an introduction to figure drawing.